Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/review-procedure.md

 Ask which downstream layers depend on the one being reviewed.
 A partial system should not be treated as complete because its dependencies are hidden or assumed.

+Classify required layers as:

+- **Solved:** handled directly by the source, system, or stack being reviewed.
+- **Borrowed:** handled by another named system, standard, tool, model, or notation that the source adopts as part of its own stack.
+- **Externally supplied:** provided by communities, institutions, public practice, corpora, datasets, publications, stewardship arrangements, or infrastructure outside the source's direct control.
+- **Assumed:** required by the claim but not specified, evidenced, or assigned to a responsible actor.
+- **Deferred:** acknowledged as future work or a later implementation requirement.
+- **Not in scope:** intentionally excluded because the source makes a narrower claim.

 ### Prior-Work Engagement

 Prior-work engagement is a methodological requirement, not a demand for deference.